 Please be aware that should Switzerland be reclassified by the EC as a ‘country to be associated’ before the deadline of the corresponding calls, Swiss participants must change their status from ‘associated partner’ to ‘beneficiary’ in the project proposal and apply for funding from the EC.
 In this case, the budget must be included in the total amount of funding requested by the consortium from the EC.

 For instruments, in which participants in Switzerland cannot participate due to Switzerland's current status, SERI has mandated external institutions to introduce transitional measures.
-Further information can be found on the websites of the respective institutions:
+Further information and direct links to the specific measures can be found in the figure transitional measures (PDF, 209 kB, 05.06.2023).

 Background information on Switzerland's current participation and connected opportunities in Horizon Europe and related programmes and initiatives can be found in State of play Horizon Europe.

 Submission of funding requests

 Funding requests can be submitted to SERI via a web form.
 Collaborative and mono-beneficiary projects use distinct forms for submission.
 The most important steps for submission are described on the respective websites.